David Alan Carter's

 And the other 20% of the portfolio?
 That's a satellite hedge to help offset adverse price movements within the bond markets.

-Using a second momentum test, the hedge picks one outperforming ETF each month from a pool of the following asset classes: currencies, metals, mortgage-backed securities, and utilities.
+Using a second momentum test, the hedge picks one outperforming ETF each month from a pool of the following asset classes: currencies, mortgage-backed securities, and utilities.
 And it buys that fund.

 The next month, it's rinse and repeat.

-Note: while the strategy rotates out of higher-risk bond funds and into the relative safety of cash in the event of a wholesale bond market downturn, nothing short of perpetually holding cash or cash ETFs will protect in the event of a flash crash or a sudden jolt to the bond market.
+Note: while the strategy rotates out of higher-risk bond funds and into the relative safety of cash in the event of a wholesale bond market downturn, nothing short of perpetually holding cash will protect in the event of a flash crash or a sudden jolt to the bond market.

 That said, the pain from most market downturns (i.e. recessions, bursting bubbles, market corrections) can be mitigated by a strategy that rotates among bond funds, and can switch to safety within weeks.